Abstract

 Acknowledgements

 We thank A. Koster and M. Barcena for helpful discussions and providing us with access to the coronaviral replication organelle datasets.
-We are also grateful to van den Hoek et al.12and Wu et al.14, for uploading the data that we used for Fig. 5 onto EMPIAR and EMDB, as well as to the authors of various other datasets uploaded to these databases that are not discussed in this manuscript but that were very helpful for testing the software.
+We are also grateful to van den Hoek et al.13 and Wu et al.15, for uploading the data that we used for Fig. 5 onto EMPIAR and EMDB, as well as to the authors of various other datasets uploaded to these databases that are not discussed in this manuscript but that were useful for testing the software.
+We also thank the reviewers, whose comments were very helpful in improving the manuscript and the software.
+We are also grateful to a number of Ais users who provided us with feedback on the software and reported issues.
 This research was supported by the following grants to THS: European Research Council H202 Grant 759517; European Union’s Horizon Europe Program IMAGINE grant 101094250, and the Netherlands Organization for Scientific Research Grant VI.Vidi.193.014.

 Author Contributions